Interrogatives

 ¿Qué materias estudias este semestre? ¿Cuáles son tus clases este semestre?

-However, as grammar references guides note, sometimes cuál is used as an adjective in Latin American countries:
+However, as grammar references guides will note, sometimes cuál is used as an adjective in Latin American countries in everyday conversations:

 ¿Qué comida vas a probar? ¿Cuál comida vas a probar?